Is Radon Dangerous?

 Free Mold Inspection Scam

-The FREE or $150.00 mold inspection is nothing more than a scam used by mold removal contractors to get into your home to give you a mold removal estimate.
+The FREE mold inspection is a sketchy technique used by mold removal/remediation contractors to get into your home or business to give you a mold removal quote.

-They are generally tricking consumers with an enticing offer, then giving removal estimates for THOUSANDS OF DOLLARS, whether or not removal is actually even needed.
+They are generally tricking consumers with an enticing offer, then giving mold removal estimates that can be for thousands of dollars, whether or not removal is actually even needed.
+They almost never leave your property telling you that everything looks okay.

-A crucial part of a mold inspection is collecting samples to be sent off to an independent laboratory for analysis.
-FREE or $150.00 mold inspections never include the collection of samples.
+A crucial part of a mold inspection is the collection of samples that are sent off to an independent laboratory for analysis.
+Free mold inspections never include the collection of samples.
 Laboratory fees are expensive and contractors don’t just offer this as a free public service.

 Part of the mold inspection industry code of ethics is to NEVER tell a client that they have a mold problem without actually collecting samples.